Thank you to schools

 Many schools restrict the number of people allowed in the washrooms at once, which makes perfect sense.
 We have seen that many schools have also decommissioned sinks to achieve social distancing.
 However, if adequate controls are in place to restrict the use, it is not helpful to also close down sinks.
 This requires everyone to use the fewer sinks available, which increases the potential for viral loading at each sink.
 So, in this case, it is best to implement only one of those control measures, not both.

 Pharos Response provides a unique range of services to help schools prevent incidents happening on and off-site, to train and prepare your SLT to manage critical incidents through training and simulation exercises (including lockdown) and also to provide specialist support 24/7 to help you respond immediately to incidents, from COVID to coach crashes.

 Speak to our team about Pharos Response and their services.

-Juniper Education are thrilled to partner with Pharos Response and give schools peace of mind that they can prevent, prepare and respond to critical incidences through specialist training and 24/7 support.
+Juniper Education is thrilled to partner with Pharos Response and gives schools peace of mind to prevent, prepare and respond to critical incidences through specialist training and 24/7 support.